mawlid1431/News-detection/PRESENTATION_GUIDE.md

 ---

-This presentation guide ensures judges understand both the technical sophistication and practical impact of Trustify AI, positioning it as a scalable solution to a critical global problem while demonstrating strong execution and clear market opportunity.
+This presentation guide ensures judges understand both the technical sophistication and practical impact of Accurify.AI, positioning it as a scalable solution to a critical global problem while demonstrating strong execution and clear market opportunity.